majid1252/GithubAssignment/README.md

 2. Open the project in Android Studio.
 3. Run the app on an emulator or a physical device.

-## GitHub API Key and Rate Limiting
+##⚠️ GitHub API Key and Rate Limiting

-To prevent rate-limiting issues and to ensure seamless performance, you need to obtain a GitHub API Key.
+To prevent rate-limiting issues and to ensure seamless performance and successful data fetch, you need to obtain a GitHub API Key.
 Follow the steps below:

     Go to GitHub Developer Settings
     Click on "New OAuth App" or "New GitHub App"